haideralsh/primitive-match/README.md

 #### Example

-Lets say we need to perform some logic to determine the message we need show to our user.
-This logic depends on multiple pieces of the user's information:
+Lets say we need to perform some logic to determine the message we need show our user.
+This logic depends on multiple pieces of information:

 ```js
 const { country, tier, loggedIn } = getUserInfo()